boost-edu-tools/gitinspectorgui/docs/architecture/HTTP_API_IMPLEMENTATION_PLAN.md

 import logging
 import uuid
 from datetime import datetime

+# CORRECTED: Import from existing types instead of creating new ones
-from .models import Settings, AnalysisResult, ErrorResponse, ErrorCode from .api import GitInspectorAPI
+from .api_types import Settings, AnalysisResult from .api import GitInspectorAPI

 # Configure logging - now we can log freely!